 chapter information directly in the browser.
 See this example page to try the web player yourself (or the screenshot at the top of the page).
 If you want to see how this is used by a real podcast, see e.g. CRE.

-When using a publishing system such as the Podlove Podcast Publisher or firtz, all chapter information and metadata (title, subtitle, summary, images) will be exported from Auphonic automatically.
+When using a publishing system such as the Podlove Podcast Publisher, Podigee or Spreaker, all chapter information and metadata (title, subtitle, summary, images) will be exported from Auphonic automatically.